tcgilbert/rocket-sauce/README.md

 ## Key Elements
 ___
 ## 1.)
 The illusion of upward movement
-- Because the meat of this game is a square box moving from side to side on the lower fourth of the canvas, it was really important to create a feeling of upward mobility
+- Because the meat of this game is a square box moving from side to side on the lower fourth of the canvas, it was really important to create a feeling of upward mobility.
 - This was accomplished in two ways
     1. Scrolling background
     2. Oscillating upper limit on rocket
 ### Scrolling Background
 - There are two conditions in my handle background function
     - The first condition handles the first three background images, while the second condition handles the repeated background when the rocket is "in space."
     - The repeat is accomplished by drawing two images at the same time: one hidden and one the user sees.
-Once the visible image leaves the canvas its `y coordinate` is set to image's negative height value
+Once the visible image leaves the canvas its `y coordinate` is set to image's negative height value.

         - `repeatBG.y1 = -repeatBG.height;`
 ``` javascript